insuhan/nonsymmetric-dpp-sampling/README.md

+# Scalable Sampling for Nonsymmetric Determinantl Point Processes

-# Python Implmentation for Scalable Sampling for Nonsymmetric Determinantl Point Processes
+Python Implmentation for Scalable Sampling for Nonsymmetric Determinantl Point Processes

 # Organization
 - The code files are organized for (1) sampling nonymmetric DPPs (NDPPs) and (2) learning with orthogonality constraints.